 Big, Fat Problem

-The poor health of individuals served by the human services industry is rapidly gaining increased scrutiny and penalty.
+The poor clinical health of individuals served by the human services industry is rapidly gaining increased scrutiny and penalty.
 As one glaring example, people with intellectual and developmental disabilities (I/DD) represent 1% of the Medicaid caseload and approximately 11% of Medicaid’s expenses; such lopsidedness begs for immediate change.
-Medicaid is essentially on a slippery slope funding non-nutritious foods and then underwriting resulting, costly illness—obesity, diabetes, hypertension, and a variety of additional acute care conditions.
-Click to watch Brian's Story.

 Please scroll down to learn why human services organizations are rapidly becoming health care entities.